 To make this blueberry mascarpone ice cream, we start with the ice cream base.
 Milk is warmed and whisked into egg yolks and sugar before the whole mixture is cooked together.
 Mascarpone cheese and a pinch of salt is added next, and the creamy mixture is allowed to chill until it is room temperature.
 Chilling the mixture prevents overchurning and also makes for a creamier bite.
 The blueberry sauce is nothing more than fresh berries cooked down on the stove with sugar.
 Once the mixture is thickened and the berries have burst, remove from the heat and allow it to cool completely.

-This blueberry mascarpone ice cream can be churned in your ice cream machine according to the manufacturer’s instructions.
+This blueberry mascarpone ice cream churns in an ice cream machine according to the manufacturer’s instructions.
 Mine usually takes about 20 minutes to whip up.
 Once it’s thickened to the consistency of frozen yogurt, turn your machine off and begin layering the mixture with swirls of the blueberry sauce and cookie crumbles.
 I like to store my ice cream in metal loaf pans, but any freezer-safe container will work.
 It won’t last too long anyways- it’s too delicious!

 If your July has yet to include an oversized scoop of homemade ice cream, I hope you’ll give this blueberry mascarpone ice cream a whirl.
 It’s among some of my favorite treats I’ve enjoyed this year, and I think you’ll love it too.
 Happy Tuesday and enjoy!